ProFormA/proformaxml/Whitepaper.md

 ##### Explanations

-Using the included-task-file element, a task may be attached to a submission ZIP archive as an XML using the attached-xml-file element, or a ZIP file using the attached-zip-file element.
-Alternatively, a task ZIP may be encoded to Base64 and embedded into the submission's XML document.
+Using the included-task-file element, a task may be attached to a submission ZIP archive as an XML file using the attached-xml-file element.
+Alternatively a task may be attached to a submission ZIP archive as a ZIP file using the attached-zip-file element.
+In both cases the task XML or ZIP file must be stored in the "/task" folder of the submission ZIP file.
+The path to the attached XML or ZIP task file is specified relative to the "/task" folder of the submission ZIP archive.

+Furthermore, a task ZIP may be encoded to Base64 and embedded into the submission's XML document.
 This is useful when submission documents are transferred as bare XML files rather than ZIP files between participating systems.

 The included-task-file has the following attributes: